ktyssowski/mea_analysis/README.md

 ```
 srun --pty -p interactive -t 60:00 matlab
 ```
-On Orchestra you should see the matlab splash followed by the matlab GUI.
 On O2 there is no GUI and you will interact with matlab directly through the terminal window.

 Spike Sorting
 =============